redberriespro/Redb.OBAC/README.md

 It's ALPHA version of the second generation code.
 "Alpha" means core APIs are more or less stable but *MIGHT* be changed before it becomes beta.

 Technologies Supported
-- NetCore 3.1/Net5.0
+- NetCore Net6/Net7
-- PostgreSQL as DB engine (Supporting MySQL is in the roadmap)
+- Backend engines: PostgreSQL, MySQL, Microsoft MSSQL, MongoDB
-- gRPC (for accessing OBAC API from outside .Net)
+- gRPC Service (for accessing OBAC API from outside .Net)

 ## Features
 - Users and UserGroups support